Envadors/MSI-GF63-10SCSR-Hackintosh-MacOS-15-Sequoia/README.md

 | Touchpad	        | VoodooPS2                                                              |

 ❤️ Credits To My Guy On Reddit Named Forte500 For Providing Me With The EFI That Works For Ventura And Monetery And BigSur.
-Credits To Me On Updating The EFI To Opencore 1.0 And Making It Support Sonoma, I Have Eliminated As Much Bugs As Possible.
+Credits To Me On Updating The EFI To Opencore 1.2 And Making It Support Sequoia, I Have Eliminated As Much Bugs As Possible.
 Thank You And Enjoy Your Hackintosh EFI, I Hope Everything Goes Well! ❤️